 He is an experienced document and records management consultant and strategy expert with over two decades of experience.
 Successful projects include assisting organizations in identifying and establishing information, document and records management requirements, with innovative and clearly focused approach, ensuring harmony in the operating environment between systems and the people who use the solution.
 Oyedokun is a respected information management practitioner, a member of Network and System Professionals Association USA, and the International Association of Business Communicators.
 He is the publisher of Information Management World Magazine, RIM Africa Journal, and Executive Producer of Information Management World on Television, and columnist of Guardian Newspaper Executive Brief Column (Infotech4dexecutives).

 He has received international awards for his contribution towards the development of the Information Management industry in Nigeria and Africa.
 In 2004, he received the “Great Minds of the 21st Century Award”, presented to him by the American Biographical Institute.
 Oyedokun was among a thirteen-man committee inaugurated in March 2010 by the Lagos State Government for the formulation of Policy on Records and Archives Management in Lagos State.
 Dr. Oyedokun was in 2014 named Ambassador for peace by the Universal Peace Federation, and in 2015 he was inducted as the first ever African Fellow of the Information and Records Management Society United Kingdom.
-In 2019, he was appointed as Advocacy Expert Group Project member of the International Council on Archives – and is a member of the Board of Directors of the Global Fashion Value Chain Federation of Africa.
+In 2019, he was appointed as Advocacy Expert Group Project member of the International Council on Archives – and is the Chairman and member of the Board of Directors of the Global Fashion Value Chain Federation of Africa.

 James Perham-Marchant is a longstanding public and government affairs professional with an extensive background in publishing, education and professional services across the EMEA, US and Asia Pacific regions.
 He has also held a number of senior international marketing and business development roles.
 His career including lengthy periods at Wiley, McGraw-Hill Education, PwC, ACCA and the British Council has focused on driving private sector innovation to solve the world’s most pressing challenges and to strive towards developing strategies to enhance access to cutting edge science and research content for Global South research communities.
 He has formulated international partnerships that deliver content and technology solutions to improve access, affordability and outcomes in higher education and global research; enabling reskilling and upskilling in the global workforce; and to accelerate accessibility, discovery, validation and transparency in scientific research in the context of Open Science and Research.
 His focus has been on the nexus between international development, publishing and education, bringing together policymakers, multinational corporations, foundations and higher education and research institutions of all kinds to forge public-private partnerships, including with the World Bank, European Commission, African and Asian Development Banks, UNESCO, other UN agencies, OECD and private foundations.